Marxman: Legacy

-Although once touted as the Anglo-Irish answer to Public Enemy, the group themselves played down such comparisons.
+Although once touted as the English-Irish answer to Public Enemy, the group itself played down such comparisons.
 Their politics were at the fore and breaking down musical boundaries was paramount.
-The band was very well respected live and it was onstage that the power of their music really came across.
 Despite working with a number of high-profile musicians, collaborating with James McNally of the Pogues and having Sinéad O'Connor as guest vocalist on the single "Ship Ahoy," the band was very much a rap group; their track "Drifting" was produced in New York by hip-hop legend DJ Premier of Gang Starr.
-The band also worked with SD50, Dante Ross's production team, and Mike Mangini and Shane Faber (Brand Nubian, Digable Planets and many more) were producers on Time Capsule.
+The band also worked with SD50, Dante Ross's production team, and Mike Mangini and Shane Faber (Brand Nubian, Digable Planets and many more) were producers on "The Cynic".
 Marxman also supported U2 and Depeche Mode on their respective Zoo TV and Devotional tours.

-Marxman toured extensively around Europe and the US and played many events and fundraisers for the various causes they believed in.
+Marxman toured extensively around Europe and the US and played at many events and fundraisers for the various causes they believed in.
 A percentage of their single "All About Eve" was donated to Victim Support charities; they played a sold-out gig at London's The Jazz Cafe in support of that single and cause.
 They are considered to have been forerunners of the trip hop genre, alongside bands such as Massive Attack and Portishead, and contributed to the establishment of the "Bristol sound".

+A portion of "Ship Ahoy" flute melody was used in the animated movie "Shrek Forever After", in the scene where the pied piper/bounty killer enters the castle playing his flute, carried by rats.